ArunaDevraj/erp_bot/README.md

 The bot communicates with ERPNext through its REST API and uses the python-telegram-bot library.
 🚀 Features
+Command	Description

-    /start — Displays the main menu
+/start	Displays the main menu

-    /help — Lists all available commands
+/help	: Lists all available commands

-    /id — Starts OTP verification to link your Telegram ID with your Employee record

-    /resend_otp — Resend OTP if verification is pending

-    /apply_leave — Apply for leave with an interactive date picker and real-time balance check

-    /checkinout — Location-based employee check-in/out

-    /cancel — Cancel any ongoing process and return to the main menu
+/id	Initiates OTP verification to link Telegram ID with Employee record /resend_otp	Resends OTP if verification is pending /apply_leave	Apply for leave with an interactive date picker and real-time balance check /checkinout	Perform location-based employee check-in/out /cancel	Cancel any ongoing process and return to the main menu 📦 Prerequisites

-📦 Prerequisites

-    Frappe / ERPNext Version: 12+
+    ERPNext / Frappe Version: v12+

     Python: 3.8+

-    Installed ERPNext REST API enabled
+    ERPNext REST API enabled

     python-telegram-bot v20+

-    ERPNext Email Notification configuration (for sending OTPs)
+    ERPNext Email Notification is configured for sending OTPs

+⚖️ Step 1: Telegram Integration with ERPNext

+A. Install the ERPNext Telegram App

+Inside the Frappe bench environment, run:

+./env/bin/pip install python-telegram-bot --upgrade

+This ensures the package is installed in the correct environment (not globally).
+B. Get the Integration App

+bench get-app erpnext_telegram_integration https://github.com/yrestom/erpnext_telegram.git

+C. Install the App on Your Site

+bench --site [your.site.name] install-app erpnext_telegram_integration

+D. Build and Restart

+bench build
+bench restart

-⚖️ Step 1: Install Dependencies
+⚙️ Step 2: Install Bot Dependencies

 Inside your bench environment, run:

 ./env/bin/pip install python-telegram-bot aiohttp requests --upgrade

-🤖 Step 2: Create a Telegram Bot
+🤖 Step 3: Create a Telegram Bot

     Open Telegram and search for @BotFather

     Use /newbot and follow the prompts

-    Save the Telegram Bot Token you receive — you’ll need it for configuration
+    Save the Bot Token — you will need it later

-⚙️ Step 3: Configure ERPNext
+⚙️ Step 4: Configure ERPNext
+A. Telegram Settings

+    Go to Telegram Settings in ERPNext

+    Create a new record and set:

+        Bot Username

+        Bot Token (from BotFather)

+B. Telegram User Settings

+    Go to Telegram User Settings in ERPNext

+    Create a new entry:

+        Party → Employee

+        Employee → Select the employee

+        Telegram Settings → Choose the settings created above

+        (Optional) Check Is Group Chat if this is for a group

+    Click Generate Telegram Token → copy it

+    Send this token to the bot in a private message

+    Return to ERPNext and click Get Chat ID

+    Save the record once successful

-A. Add Custom Fields to Employee
+🧩 Step 5: Custom Fields in Employee Doctype

-Add the following custom fields in the Employee doctype:
+Add the following custom fields in Employee:

-    custom_telegram_id (Data) — To store the linked Telegram ID

-    custom_allowed_latitude (Float) — Allowed check-in latitude

-    custom_allowed_longitude (Float) — Allowed check-in longitude

-    custom_allowed_radius (Float) — Allowed check-in radius in meters
+Field Name	Type	Description
+custom_telegram_id	Data	Stores linked Telegram ID custom_allowed_latitude	Float	Allowed check-in latitude custom_allowed_longitude	Float	Allowed check-in longitude custom_allowed_radius	Float	Allowed check-in radius (meters)

-🧠 Step 4: Configure the Bot Script
+🛠 Step 6: Bot Script Configuration

-Update these variables in your Python script (erp_bot.py):
+Create and edit erp_com.py:

 BOT_TOKEN = "YOUR_TELEGRAM_BOT_TOKEN"
 ERP_URL = "https://your-erpnext-url"
 ERP_API_KEY = "your-api-key"
 ERP_API_SECRET = "your-api-secret"

-Ensure the API key and secret belong to a user with access to the Employee, Leave Application, and Employee Checkin document types.
+Ensure the API key and secret belong to a user with access to Employee, Leave Application, and Employee Checkin doctypes.

-🛠 Step 5: Running the Bot
+▶️ Step 7: Running the Bot

 A. Manual Run (Testing)

 python3 erp_com.py

 B. Run as a Background Service

-Create a virtual environment for the bot:
+    Create a virtual environment:

 python3 -m venv erpbot-env
 source erpbot-env/bin/activate
 pip install python-telegram-bot aiohttp requests

-Create /etc/systemd/system/erpbot.service:
+Create a systemd service file:
+/etc/systemd/system/erpbot.service

 [Unit]
 Description=ERPNext Telegram Bot Service